 The Butte 4-C’s offers a child care referral program for families seeking a child care provider.
 Referrals are provided in-person in our office, by phone, fax, email, or online.
 Parents fill out a Child Care Need Form and submit it to the Referral Specialist at the Butte 4-C’s.
-Child Care Need Forms are available in our office, for printing here or online here.
+Child Care Need Forms are available in our office, or click on link below

 Butte 4-C’s respects families and the choices they make for their children.
 We listen to families and consider their values and culture when linking them to resources that might be helpful.
 We support and encourage families as they make connections in the community regarding child care and other family needs.
 We take the time to understand each family’s situation and assist them in finding the best resources possible to support them.

 Information on the child care providers you receive is a referral and does not imply an endorsement for a particular child care provider or facility.
 It is your responsibility to screen and evaluate the child care providers on your list, and make your decision based on those findings.

 Individuals providing child care in the State of Montana must be registered or licensed if they are caring for more than two children.
 There are four different registrations/licenses for child care facilities:

 - Registered Family Child Care Homes – one child care provider may care for up to six children

 - Registered Group Child Care Homes – two child care providers may care for up to 12 children

 - Licensed Centers – provides child care to over 13 children meeting the established ratio of provider to children